siannsin/release-bot/README.md

 `/start` - show welcome message
 `/about` - information about this bot
+`/help` - brief usage info
-`/list` - show your subscription
+`/list` - show your subscriptions
-`/editlist` - show and edit your subscription
+`/editlist` - show and edit your subscriptions
 `/starred username` - subscribe to user's starred repos
 `/starred` - unsubscribe from user's starred repos
 `/settings` - change output format